 This article will go over some of the best practices for building and maintaining your documentation.
-In the end, it will be up to you how you want to tailor your documentation specifically to your API/Product!
+In the end, it will be up to you how you want to tailor your documentation specifically to your API/product!

 If all you use is the documentation feature though, you can just direct your users to that on the first page in your site navigation.

-Example code will be auto-generated for you if you do not have any, but feel free to add your own.
-It's good to have examples that your reader can just copy and paste!
-Lastly, make sure you have your API setup in reference settings and turn on the API explorer to allow your users to try your API right in the docs.
+Example code will be auto-generated for you if you don't have any, but feel free to add your own.
+It's good to have examples that your reader can copy and paste!
+Lastly, make sure you have your API set up in reference settings and turn on the API Explorer to allow your users to try your API right in the docs.

 Anytime you create a page, it will be unlisted by default.
 Click on the dropdown next to the save button to publish it when you are ready.
-Any admin user has the right to edit and publish pages.
+Any admin user has the ability to edit and publish pages.
 If an edit is made by mistake, no worries!
 Click on the settings icon to revert the page back to a recent version.

-Some other features you can use to switch up your workflow include versioning for a staging environment or creating a separate project specifically as a sandbox.
+Some other features you can use to switch up your workflow include: versioning for a staging environment, or creating a separate project specifically as a sandbox.

 ReadMe has been built to make creating beautiful documentation easy, so we have a few themes to choose from.
-You'll notice that the color scheme will automatically change based off your logo so you can focus on generating great content right away.
+You'll notice that the color scheme will automatically change based on your logo so you can focus on generating great content right away.

 If you have more specific requirements for how your docs look, you can add your own custom CSS edits here.
-However we generally recommend not making any heavy styling changes, since it could affect our core CSS, which can be updated at anytime.
+However we generally recommend not making any heavy styling changes, since it could affect our core CSS, which can be updated at any time.
 You should try to stick to font changes and other small styling changes.

 This feature is generally used in two ways.
 The most common way to use it, is as a community discussion forum so your users have a central place to ask each other questions.
 Think of it as Stack Overflow for your API!
 You can also use it as a simple support system, where your users can ask you questions.
 If you are looking for a more robust support system though, you should use something else like Zendesk or Intercom.
 We have third-party integrations for these products.